What is inquiry, and why?

 6. Select 'Turn in'.

-Link to the article "The Machine Rules" for use during the lesson
+Link to the article "The Machine Rules - you have been warned".

 If you would like to know any more about using the citing and referencing tools in Word, or other aspects of academic writing, have a look at this guide